How To Tell When A Baby Is Bored — And What To Do About It

-Parents love to play to with their baby.
+Parents love to play with their babies.
 But as entertaining as babies are to play with, parents might wonder if the feeling is mutual.
 Despite all the silly faces and baby talk, do babies get bored?
 It turns out they can get bored.
 But they don’t get bored like adults or even children.

 “Babies have mechanisms built in to prevent them from wasting time on things that don’t have sufficient amounts of learning value,” explains baby-researcher and Assistant Professor of Psychology at the

 University of California, Berkeley, Dr. Celeste Kidd.
 “You could think of that as boredom.”